wingscms/wings/docs/docs/users/general/creating-campaigns.md

 ## About campaigns
 Campaigns is where Wings really shines: they allow you to to create meaningful and effective ways that allow users to contribute to your cause by attending events, signing a petition or making a donation.
 A quick overview:

+- Signups are simple forms that let people 'sign up', for example to receive newsletter updates.
 - Events are geared towards getting people to visit an event.
 - Petitions are aimed towards letting people sign a policy proposal, letter of support or some other kind of petition.
 - Fundraisers will allow users to make a monetary donation.